-“If I hear the words pre-launch and significant potential in a pitch again I’m going to throw myself off a cliff,” in the words off a formidable Venture Capitalist I know.
-Chatting with VCs you do begin to hear some of the wider horror stories of how people pitch and act around them, thus I wanted to focus this post on some of the things you should avoid when engaging investors, most are common sense but it’s surprising how much people forget when they see the word investor.
+“If I hear the words pre-launch and significant potential in a pitch again I’m going to throw myself off a cliff,” in the words of a formidable Venture Capitalist I know.
+Chatting with Venture capitalists you begin to hear horror stories of new how entrepreneurs pitch and act around them.
+This post focuses on some of the things you should avoid when engaging investors, most of this is common sense but it’s surprising how much people forget when they see money.

 Pitch later, talk first